Tips & Tricks

 Vegetables - Cutting Wobbly Ones

-To safely cut wobbly vegetables like potatoes, squash, and beets: 1) With a sharp knife, cut a thin slice along the length of the vegetable to create a flat side.
-2) Turn the vegetable cut-side down on the cutting board.
+To safely cut wobbly vegetables like potatoes, squash, and beets, with a sharp knife, cut a thin slice along the length of the vegetable to create a flat side.
+Then turn the vegetable cut-side down on the cutting board.
 This will make it stable so it won’t wobble.
 Slice until it becomes unsteady and hard to grip.
-3) Turn the vegetable so that the broad, flat side from which you made the last cut is face down on the cutting board and finish slicing.
+Then turn the vegetable so that the broad, flat side from which you made the last cut is face down on the cutting board and finish slicing.